 Cells in the new columns or rows are formatted like the corresponding cells in the column or row before (or to the left of) which the new column or row is inserted.

 Single column or row

 Using the Insert menu:

-- 1) Select the column or rows where you want the new column or row inserted. - 2) Select either Insert > Columns or Insert > Rows.
+- 1) Select the cell, column or row where you want the new column or row inserted. - 2) Choose either Insert > Columns or Insert > Rows.

 Using the mouse: